biscuitboost/yourbanger-fe/src/data/post/50th-birthday-gift-ideas.md

 A [personalized birthday song](/birthday-songs) captures their whole journey in a few minutes—the people, the stories, the quirks, the legacy.
 It's not just a gift; it's a tribute.

 Takes 2 minutes to create.
-Costs from $1.20.
+Costs $19.99.
 Honors 50 years.

 **[Create a 50th birthday song →](https://app.yourbanger.com/auth?tab=signup)**